github-linguist/linguist/README.md

 ## Overrides

-Linguist supports custom overrides for language definitions and vendored paths.
+Linguist supports a number of different custom overrides strategies for language definitions and vendored paths.

+### Using gitattributes

 Add a `.gitattributes` file to your project using the keys `linguist-language` and `linguist-vendored` with the standard git-style path matchers for the files you want to override.

 Please note that the overrides currently only affect the language statistics for a repository and not the syntax-highlighting of files.